Ficus petiolaris: Uses

 The bark was traditionally used by the Aztecs to make paper, known as amate.
 Many of the remaining Aztec codices were written on amate.

 In the 16th century, Francisco Hernández de Toledo relates: "the cooking of the roots and bark moisten the tongue of those who have a fever, relieves the pains of the chest and if they are not removed milk evacuates bile and phlegmatic humors by the Upper or lower duct.
 Cure inveterate ulcers of the lips or any other. " In the 20th century, Maximino Martinez, referred to as astringent, to heal fractures, cracks in gums, herpes and pectoral.

 In Mexico, this species is recommended against intestinal parasites, herpes, cough, spleen stones, to regulate menstruation and heal fractures.

 In Sonora it is advised in cases of goiter, chest pains, phlegm, wounds and ulcers.
 In Morelos it is used to attenuate the fever.
 The treatment includes latex, juice or resin.

 In Michoacán, against the hepatitis the macerated bark is prepared and put to soak one day to apply baths, in addition to taking it fasting for nine days.

+Under its synonym Ficus palmeri this plant has gained the Royal Horticultural Society's Award of Garden Merit.